AlexVT100/gauge-reader/README.md

 After some investigation, I settled on
 [Ifeel Vega IFS-CI004](https://www.amazon.co.uk/Ifeel-Surveillance-IFS-CI004-Bi-directional-Compatible/dp/B0B9XWWRKW)
 Wi-Fi camera.
 The main reason was that its diaeter is very close to the diameter of the manometer.
-Then, it supports ONVIF and RTSP protocols.
+Also, it supports ONVIF and RTSP protocols.

 ### Assembly